a920604a/a920604a/README.md

 #### :books: &nbsp; Things I'm Currently Learning

 - Python
+- Learn frontend and backend
+- C# and unity develop app
 - Oriented Object Program
 - Design Pattern
-- Learn frontend and backend

 <!--
 **a920604a/a920604a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.